erickmetz/droplet-cloudflare-updatefw/README.md

 # droplet-cloudflare-updatefw
-Tool to retrieve a list of origin network IP CIDR blocks (netblocks) from Cloudflare and then use DigitalOcean's API to update the firewall for one or more droplets.
+This is a tool to retrieve a list of origin network IP CIDR blocks (netblocks) from Cloudflare and then use DigitalOcean's API to update the firewall for one or more droplets.

 ## How It Works
 This python script pulls down a list of netblocks from Cloudflare, checks it against the last list that was downloaded (if one exists yet), and if there have been changes it will create or replace a firewall that is associated with any droplets that it can find using the API access key.